Machine Learning for Conservative-to-Primitive in Relativistic Hydrodynamics: Results

 The accuracy of the NNs is evaluated on linear sampling $(\rho,\epsilon)$ on ranges $\rho\in[0.05,10]$ and $\epsilon\in[0.01,2]$ with $n=200$, inverting the conservatives with varius C2P algorithms and comparing to the exact values.
-The considered C2P algorithms are: \begin{itemize} \item the NR algorithm with the analytical EOS; \item the NR algorithm with the EOS in tabulated form; \item the NR algorithm with the NNEOSA and NNEOSB representation of the EOS; \item the NNC2PS and NNC2PL algorithms. \end{itemize}
+The considered C2P algorithms are: \begin{itemize} \item The NR algorithm with the analytical EOS; \item The NR algorithm with the EOS in tabulated form; \item The NR algorithm with the NNEOSA and NNEOSB representation of the EOS; \item The NNC2PS and NNC2PL algorithms. \end{itemize}

-Figure~\ref{fig:NNEOS:accuracy} and Fig.~\ref{fig:NNC2P:accuracy} reports the absolute errors in the recovery of pressure as a function of $(\rho,\epsilon)$ in the testing datasets for the NR algorithm with the NN EOS representation and the NNC2P algorithms respectively.
+Figures~\ref{fig:NNEOS:accuracy} and~\ref{fig:NNC2P:accuracy} report the absolute errors in the recovery of pressure as a function of $(\rho,\epsilon)$ in the testing datasets for the NR algorithm with the NN EOS representation and the NNC2P algorithms respectively.